 The Lower Floridan Aquifer sits below the Upper Floridan Aquifer, and there’s a limestone layer directly above.
 Limestone is a mineral-rich geological formation that has excellent natural filtration properties.
 It’s why the Orlando tap water is largely contaminant-free and also, on the down side, naturally hard.

-How Is Tap Water Treated in Orlando?
+How is Tap Water Treated in Orlando?

 The tap water in Orlando is first drawn from the Lower Floridan Aquifer with a giant well pump.
 Then, it’s passed through an ozone generator for primary disinfection.